Frequently Asked Questions (FAQ)

 Can I smoke at the Clinic?

-No. As a health care facility, the Clinic is a designated Tobacco-Free property.
-There are signs posted to this effect and it includes our parking lot and any surrounding Clinic property.
+No. As a healthcare facility, the Clinic is a designated Tobacco-Free property.
+There are signs posted to this effect, including our parking lot and any surrounding Clinic property.
 Please note that this includes not smoking in your car if it is parked in our parking lot.

 Does the Clinic close for holidays?

-Yes, the Clinic is closed for some of the major holidays including:
+Yes, the Clinic is closed for most federal holidays and certain weeks including:

 - Memorial Day